innomatic/innomatic-application-skeleton/README.md

 # Innomatic Platform application skeleton

-This is a project structure tree that you can use as the skeleton for your new Innomatic Platform application.
+This is a project structure tree that you can use as the skeleton for your new Innomatic Platform application distributable package.

 This skeleton provides a basic project structure and a build system based on Apache Ant (tm).